mmatyas/pegasus-docs/docs/themes/overview.md

 ## Special QML properties

-Pegasus' themes are standard QML files, and you can use any QML tutorial (collection here *todo*) to learn it.
+Pegasus' themes are standard QML files, and you can use any QML tutorial (collection [here](qml-tutorials.md)) to learn it.
 Pegasus itself provides the following additions:

 - a virtual coordinate system to make multiple aspect ratio support easier
 - the actual collection- and platform data, and the way to select and launch a game